Smile-SA/magento2-module-debug-toolbar/doc/howto.md

 * add values to the summary zone, using the `addToSummary` method.

-Then, you can add this new zone, by adding an observer on the event `smile_debug_toolbar_set_zones`.
+Then, you can add this new zone to the toolbar, by adding an observer on the event `smile_debug_toolbar_set_zones`.

 The following objects will be available in the event: